- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 Get branding tips and expert advice delivered straight to your inbox.

-Digital asset management taxonomy: The structure in which you organize, categorize, & classify brand assets for your end-users.
+Digital asset management taxonomy is the structure in which you organize, categorize, and classify brand assets for end-users.
+It includes metadata and a controlled vocabulary of descriptive terms to define, tag, and search digital content.

-Now, let’s run through the five steps to build and maintain your brand’s digital asset management taxonomy:
+Let’s run through the five steps to structure and maintain your brand’s digital asset management taxonomy:

 - Audit your existing assets